Below The Hill

 Comment From Jim White:

-Glad to see Mayor's tree is sprouting leaves.
+Glad to see Mayor's tree.
 Just like Mayor, her tree is strong.

 JB's Watchin' Ma Bean's Tree....He's "On Site" Frequently.